Covid 19 coronavirus: Air NZ pilots flying planes with no passengers

 He said there needed to be leadership at industry, national and global level was needed to get people flying again when the health threat from the coronavirus passed.

-''I've been a very big supporter of Greg has done to date he's been upfront and honest with the staff.
-He's standing up but I haven't seen many big business leaders coming out with the plan for New Zealand - how are we going to get people back flying again, buying stuff at Bunnings - getting the economy going again.''
+''I've been a very big supporter of what Greg has done to date - he's been upfront and honest with the staff.
+He's standing up, but I haven't seen many big business leaders coming out with the plan for New Zealand - how are we going to get people back flying again, buying stuff at Bunnings - getting the economy going again.''

-Leaders were busy trying to solve the current problems in front of them but needed to think long term.
+Leaders were busy trying to solve the problems in front of them but needed to think long-term.